DanielleDaly/Danielle-Daly-Milestone-Project-1-/README.md

 The navigation bar is featured on all three pages of the website.
 It includes a logo with the business name (Fingal Farm) and the business purpose (organic produce) on the top left hand side of the screen.
 This logo will bring users back to the home page when clicked.

-On the top left hand side users can find links to the home page, our products page and the order now page.
-An active button has been included to provide a visual cue to the user showing what page they are currently on.
+On the top right hand side users can find links to the home page, our products page and the order now page.
+An active link state has been included to provide a visual cue to the user showing what page they are currently on.
 If a user hovers over the links they will show as underlined.

 The navigation bar is the same across all three pages in order to provide ease of use and consistency to the user.
 It also uses a contrasting colour scheme which allows the user to quickly navigate through the website.